aphalo/yoctopuce/README.md

 The [YoctoPuce website](https://www.yoctopuce.com/) provides many code examples in module manuals, tutorials and in blog posts.
-The libraries for different computer languages use consistent naming and design and code examples not using the Python version of the library and easy to translate.
+The libraries for different computer languages use consistent naming and design and code examples using versions of the ‘yoctopuce’ other than the Python one are easy to translate into the Python equivalent.
+Except for functions `y_initialise()` and `install_yoctopuce()` you will be using the functions from the Python library calling them through the “bridge” provided.
+As no wrapper R functions are used, at least in principle, R package ‘yoctopuce’ should give always access to all the functions available in the installed version of the yocotpuce Python library, even in the future.

 ## Package ‘reticulate’

 Currently, package ‘reticulate’ is imported in whole and re-exported.
-Thus, when package ‘yocotpuce’ is loaded and attached, package ‘reticulate’ is also loaded and attached.
+Thus, when package ‘yoctopuce’ is loaded and attached, package ‘reticulate’ is also loaded and attached.
 So, functions and objects from ‘reticulate’ can be accessed directly by their name, as shown above for `install_phyton()`.

 ## Installation

+To use this package you will need to have at least one USB module from Yoctopuce.
+To access the module you will need an active Yocto hub.
+This can be a virtual (software hosted in the local or another computer) or a hardware Yocto Hub from Yoctopuce.
+Virtual hubs must be running, either started manually or automatically at computer start-up.
+The virtual hub can be installed as a background process or run as a regular application.
+In some infrequent cases access to the local USB ports from within the same R using other drivers can interfere with the access using R package ‘yoctopuce’.
+In such cases running the virtual hub as a background process can sometimes help.

-Installation of the current unstable version from R-Universe CRAN-like repository (binaries for Mac, Win, Webassembly, and Linux, as well as sources available):
+Installation of the current unstable version from a CRAN-like repository at R-Universe (Binaries for Mac, Win, Webassembly, and Linux, as well as sources available) is possible by explicitly listing the repository (as shown) or by adding the `https://aphalo.r-universe.dev` repository to the repositories known to R:

 ``` r
 install.packages('yoctopuce',